How An Applicant Tracking System Works?

 What This Means for Job Seekers

 The job description you read is the scoring template.
 Every required skill listed becomes a potential keyword in the scoring engine.
-Every 'preferred' qualification is often a weighted scoring criterion.
-Treat the JD as a rubric, not marketing copy to mirror its exact language in your resource.
+Every ‘preferred’ qualification is often a weighted scoring criterion.
+Treat the JD as a rubric, not marketing copy, to mirror its exact language in your resource.

 Application Intake and Resume Parsing

-When a candidate submits an application, the ATS performs resume parsing automated extraction of structured data from an unstructured document.
+When a candidate submits an application, the ATS performs resume parsing and automated extraction of structured data from an unstructured document.
 The parser identifies and maps into discrete database fields: contact information, employment history (employer, title, dates), education (institution, degree, graduation year), skills, certifications, and location.

 This parsed data, not the resume document itself, is what recruiters search and what scoring algorithms evaluate.
 A beautifully formatted PDF is irrelevant if the parser extracts nothing from it.